 The fourth stop is on the orange route is the Lambertkirche.
 Located in the towns’ Neustadt (‘New Town’), which is ironic considering that it is over 800 years old.
 The ‘Neu’ refers to the expansion of the city past the old fortifications, such as the origins of the Kreuzkirche.

 Kesslerstraße (Kessler Street) and Kehrwiederwall (Kehrwieder Wall)

-Kesserstraße and Kehrwiederwall don’t necessarily have specific sights to see in comparison with the churches and cathedral that the rest of the routes have to offer; don’t be fooled!
-Unfortunately, Hildesheim received heavy damage during the Second World War; most of the churches and cathedrals were destroyed and later renovated.
+Kesserstraße and Kehrwiederwall don’t necessarily have specific sights to see in comparison with the churches and cathedrals that the rest of the routes have to offer; don’t be fooled!
+Unfortunately, Hildesheim received heavy damage during the Second World War; most churches and cathedrals were destroyed and later renovated.
 Kesslerstraße is an exception.
-The (mostly half-timbered) houses date back to their construction (ranging from 1400-1600) rather than being restored after the war.
+The (mostly half-timbered) houses date back to their construction (ranging from 1400-1600) and did not need to be restored after the war.

 Kehrwiederwall (notice the last part ‘-wall’) is now an elevated park but was once the location of the city wall that ran beside the river.
 The park offers an elevated but distant view of the old district through which the Rosenroute runs.

 The Kehrwiederturm is the only remaining part of the old fortifications constructed in 1300.
 You can only view this building from the outside; the inside is now home of a Kunstverein (Artistic Association), but it is impressive nonetheless.
 This also ends the purple route and puts us back on the orange route extension.